Conservation

 The

-Maasai Association is the driving force behind the Waterholes
+Maasai Association is the driving force behind the Waterhole

-Restoration Project in Merrueshi Group Ranch, southeastern Kenya.
+Restoration Project in Merrueshi Group Ranch, Kenya.
+This is

-This is a Rangeland Management and conservation project aimed
+a rangeland management and conservation project aimed at restoring

-at renovating and restoring natural waterholes for the benefit
+natural waterholes for the benefit of wildlife and Maasai pastoralists.

 desperate need of restoration.